droidian/lomiri-camera-app/README.md

 Touch](https://ubuntu-touch.io/).
 Main focus in this app is intuative and simple UI and reliable operation to allow taking good pictures easily or in other words: simple by default expansive when needed.
+It also provides a Barcode-Scanner with support for a wide range of 2D and 3D Barcodes, including QR-Codes.

 [![OpenStore](https://open-store.io/badges/en_US.png)](https://open-store.io/app/camera.ubports)